Wilson Yard

 Wilson Yard (also known as the Wilson Complex) is the largest of the Toronto Transit Commission's subway yards and bus garages.
 The subway yard services subway trains on Line 1 Yonge–University.
 The facility is located on Transit Road north of Wilson Avenue, in the former city of North York (now part of Toronto), between Wilson and Sheppard West stations.

 The site is on a large parcel of land first was once part of Downsview Airport, built in 1936.

-During World War II the airport was turned into a military facility, most often known as Canadian Forces Base Downsview.
+During World War II the airport was turned into a military facility, RCAF Station Downsview, later known as Canadian Forces Base Downsview.
 The site became available to the TTC around the 1970s, after the federal government sold off part of the base lands as surplus.

 In 1974 the TTC considered interim expedients for storage of subway vehicles, until the Wilson Yard became available.

 The 60 acre yard was completed in 1976 and began operations in 1977.
 The facility also houses a bus barn and maintenance facilities for subway cars.

 When Downsview (the original name of Sheppard West) station opened in 1996, a northern yard entry track to the extended mainline was constructed to provide better train access to the station, situated north of the yard.

 By 2010, a tunnel was constructed to provide a link to a proposed northerly expansion of the yard to the mainline just south of Downsview station, though track was not laid and it was left dormant until the yard expansion project was completed in 2018.
 When it finally opened, this new link provided an entry/exit to the new northern section of the yard for trains servicing the Toronto–York Spadina Subway Extension.

 Since May 2018, trains going out of service at the Wilson Yard do so by deadheading southbound from Vaughan Metropolitan Centre station, instead of northbound from Wilson station.
 This avoids northbound trains going out of service after the evening rush hour having to cross the southbound track, which was the practice prior to this time.